-KEEI has assisted ten schools in western Kenya over the past several years.
-Ebusiloli Secondary and Primary schools have received the most significant investments.
+KEEI has assisted over 30 schools in Kenya over the past fifteen years.
+Mwituha Secondary School and Ebusiloli Secondary and Primary schools have received the most significant investments.
 Ebusiloli has begun to enter an era in which each year they send at least one student to the university.
 Alumni are also graduating from universities and returning to assist the school.

 Prior to our consistent assistance, it was rare for the school to have so many students attending university.
 Enrollment has also skyrocketed – from around 100 in 998 (when we began active involvement with The Benjamin School cross-country team fundraiser – KEEI’s predecessor) to over 450 students now.